open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 required, while `exception.stacktrace` is recommended.
 You can view more information about the semantic conventions for log exceptions [here](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/exceptions/exceptions-logs.md).

-## Logs or Spans to Capture Errors?
+## Logs or spans to capture errors?

 After all this, you might be wondering which signal to use to capture errors: spans or logs?
 The answer is: "It depends!"
 Perhaps your team primarily uses traces; perhaps they primarily use logs.